TakashiNakagawa/CarND-Traffic-Sign-Classifier-Project/writeup.md

 What I chose as the first architecture was LeNet which was the same as the lecture.
 Validation set accuracy was a little lower than 0.93 because overfitting might happen.
 So I decided to add dropout layers which increased validation accuracy.
-Maybe thanks to prohibit overfitting and ensemble effect.
+Maybe thanks to prohibiting overfitting and ensemble effect.
 Then I decided to increase training data set because images in some classes were a few numbers.
 I also changed a learning rate, but under 0.001 made learning slow and above 0.001 made learning unstable.

-I thought epochs 30 and epochs 50 made almost no difference by plotting graph below, but tain accuracy and train loss were slightly well than epoch 30, so I dedided epochs as 50.
+I thought epochs 30 and epochs 50 made almost no difference by plotting graph below, but train accuracy and train loss were slightly well than epoch 30, so I decided epochs as 50.
 ![alt text][image4]